GarwelGarwel/SpaceAge/README.md

 - total (lifetime) income
 - number of launched and lost vessels and kerbals
 - total mass of vessels launched
-- total numbers of planted flags and discovered anomalies (untested)
+- total numbers of planted flags and discovered anomalies
 - heaviest vessel launched
 - most complex (by parts count) vessel launched
 - max crew in a vessel (on launch)